 Our next Trail Camp

-Join the TRAIL magazine team for their fourth Rhino Peak Mountain Camp, a trail running retreat in the central Drakensberg from Friday 13 April to Sun 15 April 2018.
+Join the TRAIL magazine team for their fourth Drakensberg Mountain Camp, a trail running retreat in the central Drakensberg from Friday 13 April to Sun 15 April 2018.

 During this inspiring weekend, you will run and hike up (and down) Rhino Peak (3,050m altitude) on Saturday, as well as 21km along the Giant’s Cup Trail on Sunday, in the company of experienced mountain runners who will assist you, and help you take your running to the next level.